vknabel/lithia/stdlib/controls.md

 _func_ `contravariantFrom moduleWitness`

+Creates a Contravariant from a given ContravariantWitness.

 ## flatMap

 _func_ `flatMap f, witness, instance`

+Flat map for a yet unknown witness and instance.
+Can be used in generic contexts, where the witness will be curried.

 ## functorFrom

 _func_ `functorFrom moduleWitness`

+Creates a Functor from a given FunctorWitness.

 ## map

 _func_ `map f, witness, value`

-Transforms a wrapped value using a functor witness.
+Transforms a wrapped value using a yet unknown functor witness and value.
 Essentially just uses the map of the given witness, but allows to defer the decision regarding the witness itself.